 MEDICARE NUMBER: 1-800-MEDICARE

-THE CENTER FOR MEDICARE ADVOCACY http://www.medicareadvocacy.org offers information on Medicare and advocates for individuals who have Medicare related issues.
+THE CENTER FOR MEDICARE ADVOCACY: http://www.medicareadvocacy.org offers assistance with appeals, and provides information on Medicare and advocates for individuals who have Medicare related issues.

 TO FIND PROVIDERS IN CONNECTICUT’S COMMUNITY RESOURCES DATABASE: